AbhishekShrivastav73/Movie-App/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TMDB API**: The Movie Database API provides access to a wealth of movie-related data.
-- **Bootstrap**: A front-end framework for building responsive and mobile-first websites.
 - **React Router**: Declarative routing for React applications.

 ## Contributing